Zippers: Uniform actions

 \begin{remark} Because there are only finitely many possibilities for $x^{-1}y$ with $d(x,y)\le 2C$ one may impose a uniform bound on the sizes $m_1$, $m_2$ of the up sequences in Definition~\ref{definition:uniform_order}. \end{remark}

-\begin{remark} It would be interesting to construct examples of left orderable groups that are up uniform for some faithful almost periodic action on $\R$, but are not up uniform for the opposite action.
-Perhaps this would be the analogue, in the world of left orders, of taut foliations with one-sided branching. \end{remark}
+\begin{remark} It would be interesting to construct examples of almost periodic actions of groups that are up uniform but not uniform.
+Perhaps this would be the analogue, in the world of left orderable groups, of taut foliations with one-sided branching. \end{remark}